 Word Study Tools

-A word study tool is a resource you use to take a word in your Bible back to the original Greek and Hebrew languages to discover their original meaning.
+A word study tool is a resource you use to take a word in your Bible back to the original Greek and Hebrew languages to discover its original meaning.
 This is one of my favorite steps of Bible study.
-Looking at these original words give us much clarity when we are seeking to understand a certain passage of the Bible.
+Looking at these original words gives us much clarity when we are seeking to understand a certain passage of the Bible.

 Tools for Marking Your Bible

 Like I said above, marking your bible is a great way to help us see the finer details of the passage, while also seeing the big picture.
 Marking your Bible is the first step of the Inductive Bible Study process.